overture-stack/pensato/README.md

 This is a simple auth scheme that uses users configured in the application configuration.

 Passwords are SHA256 hashes.
-When generating your own ensure you stip newlines.
+When generating your own ensure you strip newlines.
 For example:
 ```bash
 echo -n mynewpass | sha256sum
 ```